 You may take the three online courses specified below from the University of Guelph.
 You must register on your own.
 Not all courses are offered in all semesters, so you should check with the university for availability of courses.
 The courses are in high demand so you should register early.
 For complete information about the University of Guelph Horticulture Certificate go here.
 The University of Guelph courses required for certification are: · Cultural Practice for Plants · Introduction to Plant Identification · Growing Plants

 i You may take the courses in any order.
 Your transcript will be proof of your completion and should be forwarded to your group coordinatorwho will inform the administrative office of Master Gardeners of Ontario, Inc (MGOI) in order to establish your qualifications for certification.

 Certification Exam If you have recently completed a diploma or degree in horticulture or comparable education, have experience in the industry or extensive horticultural knowledge, you may choose to write the Certification Exam.
 Candidates who pass this exam will be exempted from taking courses but must still complete the two years of volunteer commitment as an MGiT before getting certification as a Master Gardener.

-In addition to those with prior training, any MGiT may choose to prepare for the Certification exam by undertaking a program of self-directed study may do so.
+In addition to those with prior training, any MGiT may choose to prepare for the Certification exam by undertaking a program of self-directed study.
 The MGiT will have three years to complete this study and write and pass the Certification exam.
 The group coordinator can provide a list of the knowledge required to any MGiT choosing to follow this path.

 A candidate who is unsuccessful on his/her first attempt at a Certification exam may write a second time provided there is still time within the three year period allowed.
 The rewrite exam will be a different version from the first and may not be written any earlier than 6 months after the first exam was written.